Does CDCP Cover Orthodontics and Invisalign?

 1. If you purchased private dental insurance (not as part of the coverage described above), you’re not eligible for the CDCP while that coverage is in effect.

-2. If you have dental coverage through a provincial, territorial, or federal government social program, you may still qualify for the Canadian Dental Care Plan (CDCP).
+2. If you have orthodontics coverage through a provincial, territorial, or federal government social program, you may still qualify for the Canadian Dental Care Plan (CDCP).
 Your coverage will be coordinated between plans to ensure no duplication or gaps.

 When to Apply for the CDCP?